samkearney/esta-ngl/docs/standard_objects/interface_instance.rst

 =============

 The **friendly name** attribute provides a string that could be used to identify a particular instance of an interface in a software user interface, in order to provide more context to a user.
+It is not intended to uniquely identify the interface in a database.

 ********
 Children